 If you noticed that your Mozilla Firefox browser, which previously did not cause any complaints, suddenly began to perform slowly, or worse, if Firefox is not responding at all, then read on to find the solution.

-The reasons why Firefox is slow on Mac are mostly the same as we described above: too many extensions and plugins, caches, cookies, and so on.
+The reasons why Firefox is running slow on Mac are mostly the same as we described above: too many extensions and plugins, caches, cookies, and so on.
 However, we would like to add some tips to quickly check which factor is primarily affecting the browser’s speed.

 - Safe mode.
 If Firefox works slowly, you need to disable all extensions.
 As an alternative to doing this manually, the developers provided the safe mode option, which loads the browser in a safe mode without all extensions and with the default settings.
 To enable this mode, follow these steps: open the Firefox browser → go to the Menu bar → select Help → click to Restart without add-ons → confirm to Start in Safe Mode.
 Your browser will reopen.